JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2013-04-25-how-to-use-spring-javaconfig-and-not-xml-files-for-configuation.md

 Now that's it. have fun with Spring JavaConfig.

+### Down and Run Project

+If you would like to download the project from GitHub and run it just follow the following commands:

+{% highlight bash %}
+git clone git@github.com:JohnathanMarkSmith/HelloSpringJavaBasedJavaConfig.git
+cd HelloSpringJavaBasedJavaConfig
+mvn packge
+cd target
+java -jar HelloSpringJavaBasedJavaConfig.jar
+{% endhighlight %}

+LIFE IS SO EASY WORKING WITH GIT, MAVEN, SPRING....

 If you have any questions or comments please email me at <a href="mailto:john@johnathanmarksmith.com">john@johnathanmarksmith.com</a>